The 20 Best Drug Induced Dyskinesia Doctors Near Me in Chattanooga, TN

 English

-Yuchun Han is a Neurologist in Chattanooga, Tennessee.
+Yuchun Han is a Neurologist practicing medicine in Chattanooga, Tennessee.
 Dr. Han is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Migraine, Progressive Myoclonic Epilepsy, Lafora Disease, and Unverricht-Lundborg Syndrome.
-Dr. Han is currently accepting new patients.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Progressive Myoclonic Epilepsy, Lafora Disease, and Unverricht-Lundborg Syndrome.

 Experienced in Drug Induced Dyskinesia